thoughtspot/thoughtspot.github.io/_includes/content/csv-append.md

 When an upload is complete, ThoughtSpot reports the results and offers you some further actions.
 -   Click **Link to existing data** if you want to link the data you uploaded to the data in another table or worksheet.
 -   Click **Ask a question** if you want to begin a new search.
--   Click SpotIQ Auto analyze if you want to use the SpotIQ feature to find insights in your new data.
+-   Click **SpotIQ Auto Analyze** if you want to use the SpotIQ feature to find insights in your new data.